Article reviewed and updated 5/7/26.

 Water

 Breast milk contains a lot of water, which is why breastfed babies don’t need extra water before 6 months of age.
-The water also helps regulate baby’s temperature, keeps their joints and organs working well, and helps nutrients travel through their body.
+The water in breast milk helps regulate baby’s temperature, keeps their joints and organs working well, and helps nutrients travel through their body.

 Protein

 Over 400 different proteins are found in breast milk!
 The amount and type of protein are perfect for baby’s brain development.
-These proteins help their body absorb other nutrients, strengthen their immune system, and change as they age to match their growing needs.
+These proteins help their body absorb other nutrients, strengthen their immune system.

 Fats

-Breast milk is about 3.5-4.5 percent fat, which is a very important component of breast milk.
+Breast milk is about 4% fat, which is a very important component of breast milk.
 There are over 200 types of fatty acids in breast milk, including DHA and ARA which are essential for brain development and vision.
 Fats provide energy, help with the development of the central nervous system and brain, and play a big role in the overall growth of babies.
 The fat content in breast milk varies from mother to mother based on what her baby needs.
-It also changes during breastfeeding sessions, throughout the day, and as the baby grows.
+Fat content changes during breastfeeding sessions, throughout the day, and as the baby grows.

 Carbohydrates